A Danger Lurks In Your Home Right Now… And How To Stop It.

 As a remodeling contractor with over 34 years’ experience, I can tell you the answer: It is your plumbing system.
 I get calls to fix water leak damage on a steady basis: fallen sheetrock and insulation, ruined wood floors& carpet, soaked furniture, water-logged cabinets, black mold and worse.

-If you own a home over 10 years old, you are not likely to experience an electrical fire, or have your air conditioner fall through the ceiling but you are very likely to have water leak damage.
+If you own a home over 10 years old, you are not likely to have your air conditioner fall through the ceiling but you are very likely to have water leak damage.
 It’s not a question of IF; it’s a question of WHEN.

 Here are the most common sources of water leaks inside your home: